openfaas/openfaas.github.io/_posts/2019-01-29-multifile-python-functions.md

 dark_background: true
 ---

-As a core contributor to OpenFaaS, I hangout in the OpenFaaS Slack a lot (to help new users and contributors?).
+As a core contributor to OpenFaaS, you'll find me in the OpenFaaS Slack hanging out and ready to help new users and contributors.
 You can join the community [here][openfaas-slack-signup].
-A new user joined the community recently and asked:
+This was post inspired by a question from a new user who had just joined the community.
+He asked:

 "How can I write a function in Python that uses multiple source files so that the main `handler.py` is able to import helper functions from separate source files."